Learning & Engagement Opportunities

 Interactive offerings that strengthen the knowledge and skills of individuals and organizations working in the out-of-school time field.

-This multi-session series focuses on the core elements needed to build and sustain a high-quality out-of-school time (OST) program.
+• This multi-session series focuses on the core elements needed to build and sustain a high-quality out-of-school time (OST) program.
 Grounded in the LATT Network’s Quality Practices Guide and the Weikart Center’s Pyramid of Program Quality, the series explores how to create safe, structured, and supportive environments that promote youth engagement, interaction, and voice.
 Participants who complete all sessions (across one or multiple semesters) will earn the Quality Essentials Badge.

 When and How to Get Involved:

-Offered in the fall every year, this training provided by the Center for Child Protection is for all child-serving organizations staff and volunteers who interact with children.
+• Offered in the fall every year, this training provided by the Center for Child Protection is for all child-serving organizations staff and volunteers who interact with children.
 It provides a foundation for understanding, identifying, and reporting suspected child abuse in compliance with Texas Family Code 261.001.

 Who Should Attend?: All OST staff and volunteers who want to learn more about recognizing signs of child abuse and reporting.

-When and How to Get Involved: October 1, 2025, 12-1:30 pm
+When and How to Get Involved: TBD for Fall 2026

 Who Should Join?

-When and How to get Involved
+When and How to get Involved:

-Are you a new supervisor or a seasoned one in need of a refresh?
+• Are you a new supervisor or a seasoned one in need of a refresh?
 Join this interactive cohort series designed specifically for site coordinators or managers who oversee staff.

 Through four focused sessions, we’ll cover the core building blocks of effective supervision, including topics such as conducting meaningful check-ins, providing performance feedback, navigating difficult conversations, supporting program quality and the critical role you play in building a high-quality OST workforce.